joewiz/xquery-power/README.md

 - [DocEng 2015](http://www.doceng2015.org/) The web site of 15th ACM SIGWEB International Symposium on Document Engineering runs on eXist-DB
 - [eXist-db homepage](http://exist-db.org/): The official homepage for eXist, an open source NoSQL database and application platform built on XML technology; the site includes documentation and demos.
 Runs on eXist.
 - [EXQuery](http://www.exquery.org): The EXQuery project creates standards for portable XQuery coding.
 The website is written in XQuery and runs on eXist.
+- [legislation.gov.uk](https://www.legislation.gov.uk): The official home of UK legislation.
+The website is partly delivered using MarkLogic.
 - [MarkLogic Developer site](http://developer.marklogic.com): The developer site for MarkLogic; has documentation, tech blog, tutorials, and other resources.
 Built on MarkLogic.
 - [MarkMail](http://markmail.org/): MarkMail is a free public mailing list archive service that emphasizes interactivity and search analytics.
 Runs on MarkLogic.
 - [Office of the Historian](https://history.state.gov): The Office of the Historian offers over 200,000 archival documents from the official documentary history of U.S. foreign relations, as well as other resources and datasets on the history of U.S. foreign relations.
 Runs on eXist.
 Source: https://github.com/HistoryAtState/hsg-project.